SANUSq Botanique: Sacha Inchi Oil capsules - 500 mg x 100

 Contains: (per capsule) 500 mg high-quality, Virgin cold pressed oil extracted from raw, untreated seeds.
 It is free of any chemicals or additives.
 Organically grown in Thailand.

-- One of the richest sources of plant based omega 3 fatty acids
+- One of the richest sources of plant-based omega 3 fatty acids

 - Lowers inflammation in the body

-- Lowers cholesterol levels and blood pressure
+- Reduces high cholesterol levels and blood pressure

 - Supports heart health